 You can’t swing a bean boot or a shuck an oyster without bumping into a Mainer truly convinced that Maine is the best possible place to live and willing to explain exactly why in resounding detail.

-Tips for Visiting Maine at Christmas
+Tips for Visiting Maine in December

-Maine gets COLD.
 No, really REALLY cold, so come prepared with your finest cold-weather gear and your best winter boots.
 There’s no such thing as bad weather, just bad clothes, right?

 Way back when in 1991, a small group of residents on Maine’s Midcoast had their eyes on a 148-acre parcel of land along a rocky littoral forest in Boothbay Harbor.
 The idea: build a world-class botanical garden that would drive tourism, promote ecological research, and stimulate local business growth.